it-application-modernization/pot-documentation/APIC-labs/Developer-Portal/ReadMe.md

 ![alt text][pic12]

 8\.
 Highlight the **Portal URL** and right click to open URL in new tab or paste it in a new browser tab.
-**Note:** If you get a warning message that your connection is not private, you can follow the instructions in the [API Connect Experience Prereq instructions](../APIC-prereq/index.md) to add an exception.

 ![alt text][pic13]